fugxd/Instasynch/README.md

 -------------

 The player can be mirrored by using the command <code>'mirrorPlayer</code>.
-Videos containing words like 'Mirrored' or 'Mirror' in the title will be automatically be mirrored.
+Videos containing words like 'Mirrored' or 'Mirror' in the title will be automatically mirrored.
 This can be turned off using <code>:toggleAutomaticPlayerMirror</code>